Nectarine vs. Peach — Health Impact and Nutrition Comparison

 Another study found that postmenopausal women who ate at least two peaches or nectarines per day had a 41% lower risk of breast cancer over 24 years.

 Copper is abundant in nectarine and peaches.
 Copper stimulates cell growth in the dermis layer, the second outermost layer of your skin.
 It also protects your skin from damage and promotes collagen production — your body's most abundant protein .
 According to test-tube studies , compounds found in peaches may improve your skin's ability to retain moisture, improving skin texture.

 Peach flowers may benefit digestion.
-They are commonly used to treat digestive disorders in traditional Chinese medicine.
-Compounds found in flowers have been shown in animal studies to effectively increase the strength and frequency of gut contractions, which helps maintain the proper rhythm to push food along smoothly .
+They are commonly used to treat digestive disorders, such as indigestion, in traditional Chinese medicine.
+Animal studies have shown compounds found in flowers may effectively increase the strength and frequency of peristalsis, thus showing laxative effects [11, 12].